openvstorage/ovs-documentation/Installation/geoscalegettingstarted.md

 # Getting Started

 To be able to get started with GeoScale, an [Etcd cluster](#etcd-cluster) is required and 0 to many [Arakoon clusters](#arakoon-cluster).
-In this document we'll show you how to set up both
+In this document we'll show you how to set up both.

 ### Before starting